stolostron/multicloud-operators-subscription/docs/gitrepo_subscription.md

    ```

    This command creates an `ibmcharts` namespace.

-1. Run the following command to create an `ibm-charts-git` channel within the `ibmcharts` namespace.
+1. Run the following command to create an `ibm-charts-git` channel within the `ibmcharts` namespace:

    ```shell
    kubectl apply -f ./examples/git-channel/01-channel.yaml